Posts

 How to use Proteus to create WBS for project proposals or plans

-It is worth noting that Proteus has been designed to manage projects both as the project owner such as an operator or as a consultancy who manages the project for their client, the operator.
+Proteus can handle projects as the owner or as a consultancy managing projects for clients.
 Consultancies need a project management tool like Proteus to help win and then execute projects.
 Operators need Proteus to ensure they have 100% visibility and control over the projects they run (where the work is often executed by consultancies).
 Both need Proteus to drive profitability and reduce wastage.
-The subtle differences lie in terminology.
-Consultancies use proposals.
-Operators use pre-project feasibility plans.

 In Proteus, the smaller ‘tasks’ or ‘job cards’ that are added to a WBS are referred to as work packages.
 (This terminology can be changed to suit your company’s setup.)